ebacala/pokeemerald/README.md

 * French translation for pokemons, moves, abilities and natures
 * Removed save overwrite confirmation for the same save file
+* Streamlined IV inheritance in POKéMON breeding, allowing the egg to inherit the superior IV from either parent with an added bonus from 0 to 5

 ## Original project README